00

 Automate Your Chargeback

-Research shows that about 40% of chargebacks stem from internal issues that you can prevent.
+Research shows that about 40% of chargebacks stem from internal issues you can prevent.
 But without adequate tools and resources to effectively track and address the problems, how can you mitigate them?
 With Chargeflow's AI and Machine Learning framework, you can quickly integrate your merchant account with our industry-first chargeback and transaction dispute monitoring software.

 Conclusion